Inetrnational Centre of the Roerichs

 Village of Parkhomovka, the Kiev Region

-In 1919, having received an invitation from Sweden, Nicholas Roerich traveled with exhibitions around Scandinavian countries, and in the fall of the same year, he accepted S. Diagilev’s invitation to work as the designer for Russian operas to the music of M. Mussorgsky and A. Borodin in London, and together with his family went to England.
+In 1919, having received an invitation from Sweden, Nicholas Roerich traveled with exhibitions around the Scandinavian countries, and in the fall of the same year, he accepted S. Diagilev’s invitation to work as the designer for Russian operas to the music of M. Mussorgsky and A. Borodin in London, and together with his family went to England.

-PAGES 123Notes
+PAGES: 123Notes

 N. Roerich.
 Set design sketch for opera “Tristan and Isolde” (fragment).
 Provided by the A.A.
 Bakhrushin State Central Theatre Museum